-- Harehills Primary School's pupil premium action plan sets out the desired outcomes to lessen the gap between pupils eligible for pupil premium and other pupils, and outlines associated actions
+- Harehills Primary School in West Yorkshire sets out in its pupil premium action plan the desired outcomes to lessen the gap between pupils eligible for pupil premium and other pupils, and outlines associated actions

-- George Abbot School's action plan for disadvantaged students outlines actions in 7 areas for development: monitoring and tracking, teaching and learning, curriculum and inclusion, interventions, engagement, transition, and communication
+- George Abbot School in Surrey outlines in its action plan for disadvantaged students 7 areas for development: monitoring and tracking, teaching and learning, curriculum and inclusion, interventions, engagement, transition, and communication

 Map out interventions with our template

 How to use it